Woodshed-Technology-LLC/woodshed-site/README.md

 -   **Scalability**

     While pure HTML, CSS and JS will work fine for a smaller website, things can start to get messy as a site grows.
-A framework provides a standard way to organize our code into logical units that fit together, in a way that can grow to hundreds or thousands of pages without becoming messy and hard to understand.
+A framework provides a standard way to organize our code into logical units that fit together, in a way that can grow to hundreds or thousands of pages without becoming convoluted and hard to understand.

 -   **Documentation**